FloSchl8/openhab-ecovacs/README.md

 ### Python

+1. Clone the repository
+2. Create an enviroment
+3. Activate the repository and install the requiremts with pip from requieremts.txt
-Set the above mentioned environment variales and run `python main.py`
+4. Set the above mentioned environment variales and run `python main.py`

 ## Usage